-However, this determination is based on readily available data, and may over-estimate the financial impact on the community.
-When the community submits their facility plan as part of the construction permit process, the plan includes a discussion of community details, what the community can afford, existing obligations, future growth potential, an evaluation of options available to the community with cost information, and a discussion on no-discharge alternatives.
+This determination is based on readily available data and may overestimate the financial impact on the community.
+The community's facility plan that is submitted as a part of the construction permit process includes a discussion of community details, what the community can afford, existing obligations, future growth potential, an evaluation of options available to the community with cost information, and a discussion on no-discharge alternatives.
 The cost information provided through the facility plan process, which is developed by the community and their engineer, is more comprehensive of the community's individual factors in relation to selected treatment technology and costing information.